atmars77/atmars77.github.io/submit.md

 * There is a serious thematic issue with your poem that no amount of editing will resolve.
 (Please see FAQ Question 1 “Basic Guidelines for Poems”).
 * If the poem based off of your fragment is rejected, your fragment will be given to someone else to turn into a completed poem for the next issue of the journal.

-<h3> How are bylines written?
-What if I hate what my co-author wrote off of my fragments? </h3>
+How are bylines written?
+What if I hate what my co-author wrote off of my fragments?

 * Both authors’ names will be included in the byline, but we will distinguish between the author who provided the fragment (spark) and the author who constructed the final poem (flame).
 For example: By Natalie Wolf (Flame) and Katherine Schmidt (Spark).
 * Spark writers should understand that the final poem may have elements that are not from their own lived experiences or identities.

-<h3> Do you have submission fees?
-Do you pay for published poems?</h3>
+Do you have submission fees?
+Do you pay for published poems?

 * We do not have submission fees, and at this time we do not pay for published poems.

-<h3> By submitting to us, you acknowledge and agree to the following: </h3>
+By submitting to us, you acknowledge and agree to the following:

 * You hold the necessary rights to your work and, when applicable, are acting in accordance with your co-author.
 * Upon acceptance, we request first serial rights for publication on our website.
 Upon publication, rights revert back to the authors.